dermatologist/journal-paper-thesis-word-to-latex/README.md

 * set the names of docx, bib and latex entry in paperaj.env file
 * This template **generates LaTeX files on push to develop branch** and **compile to PDF on push to main branch!**

+### If you want to run this locally in your computer (requires pandoc and latex installed), check out [paperaj.](https://github.com/dermatologist/paperaj)

 ### Arguments in .env file (Needed only if compiling locally)